heartnetkung/joi-auto-admin/README.md

 1. How do I change Antd theme color?

 - You can override css in your project by importing directly from antd.
-More explanation [here](https://ant.design/docs/react/customize-theme#Customize-in-less-file)
+  1. Generate css theme of your choice by using this [tool](https://github.com/emeks-studio/antd-custom-theme-generator).
+  2. `import 'my-theme.css'` in your code after you import joi-auto-admin to override css style.

 2. I got eslint warning about strict mode?